lindbrook/packageRank/README.md

 ### graphics: base R and ‘ggplot2’

 All plot are available as both base R and ‘ggplot2’ graphs.
-By default, single packages use base graphics while multiple packages use ‘ggplot2’.
-You can override these defaults via the “graphics” argument in the plot() method.
+By default, plot with single frame/panels (one package or one day) use base graphics while those with multiple frames/panels use ‘ggplot2’.
+You can override these defaults by using the “graphics” argument in the plot() method.

 ### memoization